 These are just a few of the best ways you can help your loved one safely get through storming after brain injury.

-Finally, it’s important to remember that storming typically only lasts a few weeks.
+Above all, it’s important to remember that storming typically only lasts a few weeks.
 If all goes well, once it passes, your loved one should begin to recover consciousness again.
 After that, they will need your help to make a good recovery from brain injury.